j2srikan/mind-theory-math-code/code/prog-lang-prelim/racket/README.md

 in Racket.

-Racket also facilitates the coding of functions within functions, as demonstrated in our example, twice.rxt.
+Racket also facilitates the coding of functions within functions, as demonstrated in our example, twice.rkt.
 In this example, twice is a function that can take two inputs.
 One is a function F and another is a variable that is the parameter for F. The result of twice is ‘do whatever the input function is twice on the input variable.’